Towards Fair RAG: On the Impact of Fair Ranking in Retrieval-Augmented Generation: Experimental Methodology

 This difference yields two metrics useful for fairness and ranking quality evaluation. $\ltwonorm{\expectedExposure}^{2}$ can be a measure for disparity of rankings (EE-D), and $\langle\expectedExposure, \targetExposure\rangle$ can be a measure of ranking quality (EE-R) by calculating the degree of alignment of system exposure to the target exposure (i.e., how much of the exposure is on useful items).
 Therefore, the higher the value of EE-D, the more unfair the set of rankings are, and the higher the value of EE-R, the closer the set of system rankings are to the optimal set of rankings with respect to the ranking quality.

 The exposure of an item is calculated by modeling users' (e.g., generators in RAG) attention to each item in a ranking.
-For example, one can assume that the user is affected by position bias and gives attention following an exponential decay \cite{moffat2008rbp}.
+For example, one can assume that the user is affected by position bias and gives attention following an exponential decay \citep{moffat2008rbp}.
 However, these browsing models were developed for human-users not for machine-users, so we need a different user behavior model for generators in RAG.
-For simplicity, we assume that the machine-user can consume the items by giving equal attention to all the items that were passed to the context, but pays 0 attention to the items placed after the $k$'th position due to the top-$k$ truncation.
+For the simplicity of the metric, and given recent efforts to reduce position bias and promote more even attention in machine-user settings \citep{he-etal-2024-never, hsieh-etal-2024-found}, we assume that the machine user consumes all items passed to the context with equal attention but pays zero attention to items placed after the $k$'th position due to top-$k$ truncation.
 This makes the user browsing model a step function parameterized by $k$.
 In this work, a relevance-independent machine-user model (MU) is set to the step function that reflects the behavior of \textit{top-k} truncation of RAG:

 Given this machine user browsing model and a mapping from item index to its rank denoted as $\bar{\rankedList}_\doc$, a system exposure for each item $\doc$ is calculated as

 and target exposures for a useful item $\doc$ and a unuseful item $\doc^{-}$ are calculated as